Last updated on 3 September 2020

 - Sore throat

-- Rashes on the mouth, hands, feet or buttocks
+- Flat, red spots, sometimes with blisters on the hands, feet or buttocks

-- Ulcers in the throat, tongue and mouth
+- Ulcers in the throat, tongue, and mouth that can become painful

 No vaccines are available in Singapore.
 In China, however, there is a HFMD vaccine licensed in 2015 for a deadly HFMD strain, EV71.
 It is unknown if this vaccine is effective against other strains of HFMD.